octopi-assembly/arkstore/README.md

 # arkstore
 SQL, NoSQL and file backup

-This backup script uses subprocess to take backup of the files.
+This backup script uses subprocess to take backup of sql, nosql and files.

 ### This Backup Script is to take backup of following things: ###